-New modular datacenters in OCP provide sustainable and efficient solutions aimed at OCP hardware.
+New modular data centres in OCP provide sustainable and efficient solutions aimed at OCP hardware.

-Swedish Modules has initiated a development project as part of the Open Compute Project, with the task of designing a modular datacenter optimised for OCP products and OCP criteria – energy efficient, cost effective, sustainable and service friendly.
-The project is the first in the modular datacenter category in the history of OCP.
+Swedish Modules has initiated a development project as part of the Open Compute Project, with the task of designing a modular data centre optimised for OCP products and OCP criteria – energy efficient, cost effective, sustainable and service friendly.
+The project is the first in the modular data centre category in the history of OCP.

 We believe in sharing our insights based on our many years of experience and working with other participants to develop the core of the emerging digital infrastructure: modular, scalable data centers that make it possible to bring computing power closer to the user.
 When we join forces, we can make faster and better progress.
 We need to do this to successfully to meet society’s needs for computing power in a market with an annual growth rate of nearly 30%*.